Genie Family 2020: Production and release

 The series was announced on January 1, 2020 (New Year's Day).
 The series was directed by Atsushi Nigorikawa with series composition by Hiroko Kanasugi, original character designs by Suzuka Yoshida, animation character designs and chief animation direction by Shin Takemoto and Masatune Noguchi with music by Takamitsu Shimazaki, Hiroshi Sasaki and Teppei Shimizu.
 Tatsunoko and Nippon Animation both handle animation production.

 The series' opening theme is titled "Satesu Hakushon", performed by Tamio Okuda.
-For the first half, the ending theme is titled "Akubi o Sureba", peformed by Friends while the second half features "Fure Fure" by Shoko Nakagawa.
+For the first half, the ending theme is titled "Akubi o Sureba", performed by Friends while the second half features "Fure Fure" by Shoko Nakagawa.

-Production was suspended due to the COVID-19 pandemic in Japan with episode 8 being delayed from its original airdate on May 30th to June 20th of that year.
+Production was suspended due to the COVID-19 pandemic in Japan with episode 8 being delayed from its original airdate on May 30 to June 20 of that year.

-Viz Media licensed the series in North America and Latin America while Crunchyroll streamed the series in those territories.
+Viz Media licensed the series in North America and Latin America, while Crunchyroll streamed the series in those territories.